wardi/speedometer/README.rst

 Speedometer
 ===========

+*Speedometer is looking for a maintainer*.
+Please open a ticket on github if you believe you could help maintain this project.

 Measure and display the rate of data across a network connection or data being stored in a file.

 * `Speedometer Home Page <http://excess.org/speedometer/>`_